"Cocaine trafficking and abuse pose one of the greatest drug threats

 kilogram in January through March 2009.
 Nonetheless, some law enforcement

 agencies in the Miami-Dade County HIDTA region report that quantities of cocaine

 are sufficient to meet local demand and to distribute to other markets.

 The diversion, distribution, and abuse of CPDs pose a significant threat

 to the region.
 According to NDTS 2009 data, 20 of the 27 law enforcement

-respondents in the South Florida HIDTA region report that CPDs are available
+respondents in the Miami-Dade County HIDTA region report that CPDs are available

 at high levels in the jurisdiction.
 CPDs are widely abused in the region,